Free Pure Flix Trial

 The Fourth of July is no doubt known for the fireworks, BBQs and fun.
-But how often have you considered the holiday as an opportunity to worship and praise God for the freedom He granted to us?
+But how often have you considered the holiday as an opportunity to praise God for the freedom He has granted to us or as chance to learn more about how God played a role in our nation's origin, including in the Declaration of Independence?

-As we explore God in the Declaration of Independence and the nation's origins, there is much to consider that can help make the day more reflective, with gratitude for our freedoms standing at the center of it all.
+As we explore God in the Declaration of Independence and the nation's origins, there is much to consider that can help make Fourth of July a more reflective holiday, with gratitude for our freedoms standing at the center of it all.

 God in the Declaration of Independence